sveltinio/components-library/packages/essentials/src/lib/components/tabs/README.md

 # Tabs

-The `Tabs` component an accessible ([WAI-ARIA Accessibility Reference]) component that display one panel of content at a time.
+The `Tabs` component an accessible Svelte component implementing the [WAI-ARIA Tabs Pattern] to display one panel of content at a time.

 It supports different variants and sizes:

 - **types**: `default`, `bordered`
 - **sizes**: `xs`, `sm`, `base` (default), `md`, `lg` and `full`